 Students receiving financial aid who have their aid suspended for failure to meet requirements for satisfactory academic progress must file a separate appeal with the Office of Financial Aid for consideration of reinstatement of aid.
-For additional details, see the Student Financial Aid section of this catalog or the Financial Aid section of the University website.
+For additional details, see the Student Financial Aid section of the Financial Aid section of the University website.